Inside the company at the forefront of China's push to develop a coronavirus vaccine - KESQ

 Last weekend, a senior official from the NHC revealed that China has been using an experimental vaccine on people who work in high-risk professions since July, including front line medical professionals and border inspectors.

-The vaccine, developed by Sinopharm, is still in Phrase 3 trials in the United Arab Emirates, Peru, Morocco and Argentina.
+The vaccine, developed by Sinopharm, is still in Phase 3 trials in the United Arab Emirates, Peru, Morocco and Argentina.

 Zheng Zhongwei, director of the Science and Technology Development Center of the NHC, told China’s state broadcaster that the “emergency use” of a vaccine during a “major public health incident” was in accordance with the country’s vaccine law.